Betly: Analysis

-Donizetti's work on Betly fell on difficult years in his life, marked by the loss of his parents, daughter, and wife, and troubles due to the opera mismanagement in Naples.
+Donizetti's work on Betly fell during difficult years in his life, marked by the loss of his parents, daughter, and wife, and troubles due to the opera mismanagement in Naples.
 Nevertheless, the opera attests to the composer's creative powers.

 With its rustic setting, a baritone soldier, and an independent and beautiful soprano, initially resisting courtship by a good-natured tenor, the plot of Betly bears an obvious resemblance to Donizetti's earlier work, L'elisir d'amore.
 Characters in the opera are depicted with mastery and vivacity, the music is tuneful, and the orchestration refined.
 The universal confusion at the end of act 1, with Betly confronting Max and his soldiers, resembles the one typical of Rossini's operas.
 The "Swiss" character of the work is highlighted by employing a yodel-type figure in Betly's cavatina "In questo semplice, modesto asilo".
 The latter aria was appreciated by musical critics of the 19th century for its charm and freshness, and was a popular choice as a concert piece.
 Betly also features an amusing instance of a musical joke: sleepy Daniele contributes notated yawns to Betly's concluding cadenza in their duet "Dolce instante inaspettato".
 Furthermore, the duet of Daniele and Max "Ah!
 Mi sprona la gloria" presents a subtle parody of "heroic" duets of tenors and baritones, of which Donizetti himself wrote several.

 The principal differences between the one-act and two-act versions of the opera are the addition of an overture, replacement of spoken dialogues with recitatives set to music, addition and expansion of musical numbers, and transposition of the soprano role down a semitone.